Opus 12 and Windows 10 (and later versions)

-Normally, the Windows + E hotkey will open the Computer folder, rather than your default lister.
-If Directory Opus is set as the default file manager then the Computer folder will open in Opus.
+Normally, the Windows + E hotkey will open the This PC (aka Computer) folder, or sometimes the Quick Access folder in Windows 10, rather than your default lister.
+If Directory Opus is set as the default file manager then the This PC folder will open in Opus.

-The Win + E hotkey is defined by Windows itself, whether or not Opus is installed, as meaning "open the Computer folder", and that's just what it does.
-(You can change what it does, if you wish; see below.)
+The Win + E hotkey is defined by Windows itself, whether or not Opus is installed, as meaning "open the This PC (or Quick Access) folder", and that's just what it does.

 Opus creates its own system-wide hotkey which opens your default lister.
 The hotkey will be either Shift + Win + E or Win + O, depending on your version of Windows and the version of Opus you first installed.

 You can see and edit those hotkeys under Settings > Customize Toolbars > Keys.

 Overriding Win + E (and similar Win + x hotkeys)